 When the tsunami hit the East Coast of Japan, Rila Fukushima was working in Yokohama, about half an hour north of Tokyo.
 Everyone on set was used to earthquakes and evacuated in a professional manner, but no one had anticipated the magnitude with which it plummeted the countryside.
 “It was really scary!” recalls Rila.
 “I remember running outside and seeing the water current in the river by the studio flowing the wrong way.”
 When the nuclear plant in Fukushima began melting down a few days later, Rila started getting dozens of phone calls and messages from friends everywhere, asking her if she was OK.
 Her last name could not have been more unfortunate.

 Last year Rila decided to move back to Tokyo.
-Her mom got sick and her dad asked if she’d please return home to help the family.
+Her parents missed her.
 She’s happy to be back and on a quest to rediscover the city she had been separated from for so long.
 She started a blog – she writes about the cultural and fashion scene in Tokyo – went back to her natural hair color – she used to dye it blonde for years to distinguish herself from the other Asian models – and started taking acting classes – she loves independent movies.
 But her dream is to be on the cover of Japanese Vogue, which she laments, has proven to be nearly impossible.
 “I am not sure why Japanese models aren’t featured more often (in Japanese Vogue), but I know it’s a big complaint that gets brought up all the time, especially by my mother…”